RDMJeanne/FolderStructure/PhD/02_Projects/G_Projects_README.md

 * Broman KW & Woo KH (2018) **Data Organization in Spreadsheets**, The American Statistician, 72:1, 2-10 [https://doi.org/10.1080/00031305.2017.1375989](https://doi.org/10.1080/00031305.2017.1375989)
 * Grolemund G & Wickham H. 2017. **R for Data Science**.
 O’Reilly Media. [https://r4ds.had.co.nz](https://r4ds.had.co.nz)

+### Keep private resesarch data private

+Some care should be given if the research deals with personal data with “any information relating to an identified or identifiable natural person...”, see the [European General Data Protection Regulation](https://gdpr-info.eu).
+Direct identifiers should be replaced by pseudonyms or the data should be made anonymous also obeying data minimization.
+Your institute/faculty or ethics board can give advice of regulations you have to adhere.

+### Copyright

+Researchers should be aware of copyright laws and licenses in context of research data and metadata in their institute or country.
+These licences state how to use, share, and deposit data in repositories or other platforms.
+In the most cases, machine-generated raw research data is not considered to hold any copyright.
+Further processed secondary data may be subject to copyright protection if is original or creative.
+Every researcher should provide at least a license for published data to indicate and promote the re-use of the data.

 ### Protocols and Research Resource Identifiers

 When describing **experimental procedures** it may be helpful to check whether an appropriate protocol is already publicly avilable - or if not, it is a good idea to publish your own (receiving a DOI and a citable research output).
 The most relevant **repository** for protocols, checklists, workflows, and similar in the life science is [https://www.protocols.io/](https://www.protocols.io/).
 Some ELNs provide an interface for quick implementation and adaption of published protocols.